 The educational services team—together for First Nations student success

 Whether you are a member community with or without a school, you play an important role for students.
 That is why we work hand in hand with you, giving you our full support, to coordinate your training and development activities.
 We encourage ongoing improvement of the quality of instruction by providing school administration and educational support services on an on-demand basis.
 We also continue to support and build on innovative practices developed by our member community schools.
 Because the key to success, is working together!
-We are motivated by:

 We provide the following services adapted to your needs: